 Note that any operator can be approximated by a polynomial of the ladder operators \cite{Hartung_2019}.
 As a consequence of the linearity of the trace, we can express the expectation value of any operator on any quantum state as a linear combination of terms like Eq.\ (\ref{eq:obs_state}).
 In an optical setup, a linear combination of ladder operators can be implemented by alternating layers of Gaussian unitaries and ladder operations, e.g. single photon additions and subtractions \cite{chabaud2021classical}.
 The proposed set-up, formed by a single layer of Gaussian operation and ladder operation is generalized in Appendix \ref{appendix:moreLayers} to the case of multiple layers.

-\textbf{CV Complexity}--- While Gaussian states are efficiently simulatable, the computational complexity of non-Gaussian states, conversely, was only recently discussed thanks to the introduction of the stellar rank, a discrete non-Gaussian measure~\cite{chabaud2020stellar,chabaud2023resources}.
-The concept of stellar rank introduces a hierarchy within normalized quantum states living in infinite Hilbert spaces, commonly referred to as the stellar hierarchy.
+\textbf{CV Complexity}---While simulating Gaussian states is efficient, the computational complexity of non-Gaussian states was only recently explored with the introduction of the stellar rank, a discrete non-Gaussian measure~\cite{chabaud2020stellar,chabaud2023resources}.
+The concept of stellar rank introduces a hierarchy within normalized quantum states living in infinite-dimensional Hilbert spaces, commonly referred to as the stellar hierarchy.
 It is defined operationally as the number of ladder operations required to engineer the state up to a Gaussian transformation.
-This hierarchy's existence has been established in both single-mode \cite{lachman2019faithful,chabaud2020stellar} and multimode scenarios~\cite{chabaud2022holomorphic}
+This hierarchy's existence has been established in both single-mode \cite{lachman2019faithful,chabaud2020stellar} and multimode scenarios~\cite{chabaud2022holomorphic}.

 Within this hierarchy, pure states characterized by finite stellar ranks can be transformed into pure states of finite stellar rank through Gaussian unitary operations.
-Conversely, states with infinite rank, exemplified by GKP or cat states, can be approximated with high precision using finite-rank states~\cite{chabaud2021certification}.
+Conversely, states with infinite rank, exemplified by GKP \cite{gottesman2001encoding} or cat states, can be approximated with arbitrary precision using finite-rank states~\cite{chabaud2021certification}.

-It is commonly assumed that \textsf{BQP} circuits can simulate continuous-variable (CV) quantum computations through discretization and Hilbert space truncation.
+It is commonly assumed that bounded-error quantum polynomial time (\textsf{BQP}) circuits can simulate CV quantum computations through discretization and Hilbert space truncation.
 However, formal results supporting this assumption remain limited \cite{tong2022provably}.
 Conversely, it has been demonstrated that adaptive rank-preserving quantum computations encompass \textsf{BQP}-complete computations~\cite{chabaud2022holomorphic}.

 In the realm of classical algorithms for simulating bosonic computations, the computational complexity scales with the stellar rank of both the input state and the measurement setup of the original computation~\cite{chabaud2023resources}.
 This implies that the measurement of observables on a bosonic state, spanning an exponentially large outcome space, can be approximately simulated in a time complexity that scales exponentially with the total stellar rank of both the state and measurements.